Orality: Importance of the concept

 It has been a habit of literate cultures to view oral cultures simply in terms of their lack of the technologies of writing.
 This habit, argues Ong, is dangerously misled.
 Oral cultures are living cultures in their own right.
-A 1971 study found that of 3,000 extant languages, only 78 had a written literature.
 While literacy extends human possibilities in both thought and action, all literate technologies ultimately depend on the ability of humans to learn oral languages and then translate sound into symbolic imagery.